travis-ci/dpl/README.md

 Deploys to Google App Engine and Google App Engine Managed VMs via the Google Cloud SDK and it's [`gcloud` tool](https://cloud.google.com/sdk/gcloud/) using a [Service Account](https://developers.google.com/console/help/new/#serviceaccounts).
+In order to use this provider, please make sure you have the [App Engine Admin API](https://developers.google.com/apis-explorer/#p/appengine/v1beta4/) enabled [in the Google Developers Console](https://console.developers.google.com/project/_/apiui/apiview/appengine/overview).

 #### Options: